 Step 3.
 Test your integration

-You should see a push permission prompt next time you visit your website.
+You should see a push permission prompt the next time you visit your website.
 We recommend you try sending a test notification to your browser after accepting push notifications.

 More information: How can I test my web push integration?